hellothere1873/SOC-Lab/Day10.md

-Created proper rules for alerts about failed brute forcing attempts
+Created proper rules for alerts about failed brute forcing attempts.

 For windows-server